Untitled Romantasy Project

 “Bartender,” she said, “are you hiring?”

-Chapter 2 - Show Your Glow
+Chapter Two: Show Your Glow

 by Magic Mike Writes Again